We're here for you

 A colonoscopy may be recommended as a screening test for colorectal cancer.
 Colorectal cancer is the third leading cause of cancer deaths in the United States.
-It has been estimated that increased awareness and screening would save at least 30,000 lives each year.
+It has been estimated that increased awareness and screening would save at least 30,000 lives each year, and a new recommendation by the American Cancer Society has lowered the age for people to start colon cancer screening at 45, not 50.
+Read the full article here.
 A colonoscopy may also be recommended by your doctor to evaluate for symptoms such as bleeding and chronic diarrhea.

 What preparations are required?